 Its highly secure and transparent nature automatically build trust among its users.
 Additionally, its different properties avoid the requirement of any lawsuit filing as it will only execute when all the terms are agreed by both the parties making it reliable.
 Furthermore, all your documents are also encrypted which avoid its access to an unknown individual.

 It is not as significant as all the above-discussed points but yes, it eliminates the demand for paper, the filing of any physical forms or carrying the documents with you all the time.
 At one side it saves paperwork and on another side, it also helps in maintaining long and complex records for the global organizations, banks, governments and others.

-Apart from all these, there is a multitude of other advantages or benefits of Smart Contracts which I didn’t even mentioned here.
+Apart from all these, there is a multitude of other advantages or benefits of Smart Contracts which I didn’t even mention here.
 If you remember any other plus points then do mention in the below comments and let others know the true potential of Smart Contracts!